dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 where *H* and *F* are the Hit Rate and False Alarm Rate, respectively.

 EDI can range from :math:`-\infty` to 1, with 0 representing no skill.
-A perfect forecast would have a value of EDI = 1 (Ferro and Stephenson, 2011).
+A perfect forecast would have a value of EDI = 1 (:ref:`Ferro and Stephenson, 2011 <Stephenson-2008>`).

 Symmetric Extreme Dependency Score (SEDS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~